 (1) Sick time may be used for days during Winter Closure that occur within an approved medical leave period, provided the regular staff employee was on the approved medical leave immediately prior to Winter Closure.

-(2) Sick time may be used for days during Winter Closure for which Liberty Mutual approved or approves disability or family temporary disability payments and for which days the regular staff employee needs to use paid sick time in order to maintain base pay.
+(2) Sick time may be used for days during Winter Closure for which Lincoln Financial approved or approves disability or family temporary disability payments and for which days the regular staff employee needs to use paid sick time in order to maintain base pay.
 (For more information, see Administrative Guide Memo 2.3.5: Disability and Family Leaves.)

 g.
 Family Sick Time